joeroe/rpaleoclim/README.md

     areas](https://www.nature.com/articles/sdata2018254). *Scientific
     Data* 5, 180254. <doi:10.1038/sdata.2018.254>

-As well as the original papers for the individual climatologies used.
+As well as the original papers for the individual original datasets used.

+Use `citation("paleoclim")` for more details and the references in BibTeX format.